fspacheco/robot-program/DobotStudio/lab-getting-started-mg400.md

 ![](img/using-dobot-mg400/three-points.png)

 Create a program using linear move to P1 and to P2.
-If you try to run it, you receive and error message?
+Try to run it.
+Do you receive and error message?

 ![](img/using-dobot-mg400/move-three-points-with-problem.png)

 Check that if you change the last movement to MovJ, then the program works.
 Why?
-What was the issue with the previous program?
+What was the issue with the previous program that is solved now?

 ![](img/using-dobot-mg400/move-three-points-ok.png)